istio/tools/upgrade_downgrade/README.md

     ```

 You may choose three types of test scenarios for in-place upgrades (i.e., *upgrade-downgrade*, *upgrade*, and *downgrade*)
-and two types of test scenarios for dual control-plane upgrades (i.e., *dual-control-plane-upgrade*, *dual-control-plane-rollback*)
+and four types of test scenarios for dual control-plane upgrades (i.e., *dual-control-plane-upgrade*, *dual-control-plane-rollback*, *boutique-upgrade* and *boutique-rollback*)
 by configuring the TEST_SCENARIO variable.
 In the following example commands,
 *SOURCE_TAG* specifies the
 version of Istio to be upgraded/downgraded and *TARGET_TAG* specifies the